Mutemath: Formation

 After months of considering different options for their new venture, the group decided to do things on their own and officially changed their name to "Mutemath".
-Joining up with Tedd and lawyer/manager Kevin Kookogey, they started an independent label Teleprompt Records.
+Joining up with Tedd T and lawyer/manager Kevin Kookogey, they started an independent label Teleprompt Records.
 Within a couple months Teleprompt was able to put together a developmental-deal with Warner Music, and Mutemath's debut Reset EP would be released that Fall on Warner's CCM label Word Records in an attempt to capitalize on the group's fan base from Earthsuit.
 By December 2004, the band finally recruited bass player Roy Mitchell-Cárdenas to become the official fourth member.
 They began touring to promote the release while using popular social networking sites like MySpace to spread word of the group.
 As their fan base grew, the band began to see an increasing number of shows sell out by early 2005.
 By the end of that year, they joined The Music is Much Too Loud Tour opening for Mae and Circa Survive where they began to chronicle their shows and updated their video blogs on a nightly basis gradually attracting more and more people to the Mutemath ground-swell.
 The band sold over 30,000 copies of Reset EP before the album went out of print in 2006.